 Combine gluten-free all purpose flour, almond meal, dry yeast, xanthan gum, cardamom, salt, raisins, dried apricots and crystallized ginger.
 Use a large whisk to thoroughly blend.

-Place coconut milk OR milk in a small saucepan and heat just until lukewarm.
-Don't allow to boil!
+Place coconut milk or milk in a small saucepan and heat just until lukewarm.
+Don't allow to boil.
 Remove from heat.
-Whisk in eggs, marmalade and vanilla extract.
+Whisk in the oil, eggs, marmalade and vanilla extract.

 Divide stollen batter equally between 4 mini loaf pans.
 Each pan should be about 2/3 full.
 Use a thin spatula to press the batter down and remove air pockets in the batter.
 Dampen fingers with water and smooth the top of each loaf.

 Cover each pan with lightly greased waxed paper or plastic wrap and place loaf pans in a warm draft-free location and allow the batter to rise until it reaches the top of the pan.
 Preheat oven to 350 F / 176 C. Note: The time it takes the batter to rise depends on warmth.
 If you don't have a nice, warm location where loaves can rise, pour about 1/2-inch of warm, not hot water in a large roasting pan.
 Set mini loaf pans in the water and cover with a dish towel and allow to rise.